averycrespi/vtt-bridge/README.md

 ## Development

-See [DEVELOPERS.md](DEVELOPERS.md) for information about building, testing, and running the extension.
+See [the project wiki](https://github.com/averycrespi/vtt-bridge/wiki) for information about building, testing, and running the extension.

 ## Credits